 We are also beginning to learn about rhyming words and the first sound a word begins with.

 They are encouraged to shares news about things they do at home or events they celebrate with their families.
-The children were asked to bring in a 'Special box' of their most treasured items including toys, photos and memorabilia that they shared with their class.

 The children are now applying their phonics in writing and reading and getting to take home a book from the ORT reading scheme.
 They also participate in shared (whole class) reading and stories linked to their topic.